ungoogled-software/ungoogled-chromium/README.md

     * Use user-provided building utilities instead of the ones bundled with Chromium (currently `gperf` and `bison`)
     * Do not set the Zone Identifier on downloaded files (which is a hassle to unset)

-**DISCLAIMER: Although I try my best to eliminate bugs and privacy-invading code, there will be those that slip by due to the enormity and continuing evolution of the Chromium project.**
+**DISCLAIMER: Although it is the top priority to eliminate bugs and privacy-invading code, there will be those that slip by due to the fast-paced growth and evolution of the Chromium project.**

 ## Getting ungoogled-chromium